ppy/osu-wiki/wiki/Tournaments/UKCC/UKCC7/en.md

 ![UKCC 7 Logo](img/banner.png)

 The 7th edition of the bi-annual UK Community Cup, a tournament for those who live or are from the UK or Ireland.
-The edition was a 2v2 and finished on the 27th October 2019.
+This edition was a 1v1 and finished on the 27th October 2019.

 # Contents